joewilson27/simple-login/README.md

 Then, open your CMD or other CLI Service in your directory project, then copy paste these steps below with Command Prompt or whatever CLI you're using with:
 1. composer update
 2. php artisan migrate
-3. php artisan serve (or if you want to change the default port you can write php artisan serve --port=YOUR_PORT)
+3. php artisan serve (or if you want to change the default port you can write: php artisan serve --port=YOUR_PORT)